AEP Staff & Contact

 What class will study groups be offered for?

-There will be an AEP study group discussion session for your Introduction to Substantive Criminal Law class.
+There will be weekly study groups for Introduction to Criminal Law.

 When will my discussions be?

 Weekly dicsussions will be on Fridays from 12:00pm - 1:00pm.
 Discussions will begin on Friday, September 23rd and go until Friday, December 2nd.

 When will I learn more information about my study group?

 You will learn more information about your study group discussions after classes have started.

 Schedule an appointment with the AEP Assistant Dean »

 What can I discuss with the AEP Assistant Dean?

 Some topics that you may want to discuss are: LASSI results, individualized study strategies, outlining, exam prep, exam-writing skills, time-management tips, grade follow-up, stress management and any other related topics.

 No. Appointments must be made at least 24 hours in advance unless it is highly time sensitive that needs immediate attention.